Parkes, Australian Capital Territory: Geology

 The geology of Parkes has been studied in great detail.
-Canberra Formation, calcareous shale is found in the lower parts.
+The Canberra Formation, a calcareous shale, is found in the lower parts.
 This overlies middle Silurian Camp Hill Sandstone.
 The sandstone unconformably overlies the early Silurian Black Mountain Sandstone and State Circle Shale.
-State Circle Shale is Late Llandovery in a more finely divided time scale and it has been dated to 445 ±7 million years old.
+State Circle Shale is Late Llandovery in a more finely divided time scale and it has been dated to 445 ± 7 million years ago.
 The State Circle Shale is composed of laminated shales and siltstone.
 Black Mountain Sandstone is composed of a white quartz sandstone.